axisgroup/design-process/3-Diverge/README.md

 #### [Storyboards](../Exercises/storyboards.md)
 This exercise mimics a movie storyboard.
 You'll be drawing a flow for the user by using Post-its as frames and writing out out a description next to it.
+This can help provide a framework for understanding how specific objects and screens can relate to each other when viewing the dashboard as a whole.

 #### [Silent Critique](../Exercises/silent-critique.md)
 This critique exercise is a way to get everyones input in a short amount of